TongLing/tongling.github.io/_pages/about.md

 <!--
 **I'm actively interviewing to advance my career in a assistant professor or postdoc position in the United States.
 If you are looking for candidates specialized in AI in biomedical informatics, please do not hesitate to reach out.** -->

-I will be joining into the Department of Neurology in McGovern Medical School, an affiliation of UTHealth Houston (The University of Texas Health Science Center at Houston.
+I will be joining into the Department of Neurology in McGovern Medical School, an affiliation of UTHealth Houston.

 ## Biography